ubeda/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         Setup = MyDIRAC-Production
         #  Default name of system instances
         InstanceName = Production
+        #  Flag to skip download of CAs
+        SkipCADownload = yes
         #  Flag to use the server certificates
         UseServerCertificate = yes
         #  Configuration Server URL (This should point to the URL of at least one valid Configuration